+Takeda Enhances Patient Care For Rare Genetic Disorder In The UAE And Beyond

-Takeda Enhances Patient Care for Rare Genetic Disorder in the UAE and Beyond
+(MENAFN- Mid-East Info) Takeda Enhances Patient Care for Rare Genetic Disorder in the UAE and Beyond Global biopharmaceutical leader Takeda successfully hosted event focused on improving HAE patient diagnosis and treatment

-(MENAFN- Fleishman Hillard) Dubai, United Arab Emirates, December 20, 2024: Global biopharmaceutical company Takeda recently hosted the event “Innovation and Hope: Connecting Minds to Transform HAE Patient Care” in the region, uniting healthcare professionals to discuss innovative therapies and collaborative strategies for managing Hereditary Angioedema (HAE) in the Middle East.
+: Global biopharmaceutical company Takeda recently hosted the event“Innovation and Hope: Connecting Minds to Transform HAE Patient Care” in the region, uniting healthcare professionals to discuss innovative therapies and collaborative strategies for managing Hereditary Angioedema (HAE) in the Middle East.

 Hereditary Angioedema (HAE) is a rare genetic disorder affecting approximately 1 in 50,000 individuals worldwide.
 It is characterized by recurrent episodes of swelling in various parts of the body, including the face, neck, and throat.
 Symptoms can be unpredictable and may occur at any age and swelling of the upper airways can be particularly dangerous and may lead to fatal asphyxiation.
 HAE attacks can last up to 5 days and may spread to another location before resolving, and can be triggered by factors such as stress, injuries, hormonal changes, and dental procedures.
 Symptoms typically worsen over the first 24 hours and subside over the next 48–72 hours.
 These unpredictable symptoms can lead to severe complications, making timely diagnosis and treatment crucial.[1]